glm-tools/pyglmnet/README.md

 Python implementation of elastic-net regularized generalized linear models.

-I follow the same approach and notations as in:

-[Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://core.ac.uk/download/files/153/6287975.pdf)

-and the accompanying widely popular [R package](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
+I follow the same approach and notations as in [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://core.ac.uk/download/files/153/6287975.pdf) and the accompanying widely popular [R package](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).

 The key difference is that I use ordinary batch gradient descent instead of co-ordinate descent, which is very fast for `N x p` of up to `10000 x 1000`.